tgbnhy/k-paths-clustering/README.md

 arg[4] is the road network graph file arg[5] is the city name.
 ```
+Then, all the result will be recorded into the log file under the "logs" folder.

 2. If you want to run from commands (recommended):